Growth Trends for Related Jobs

 A bachelor's or master's degree in psychology is required for specialized psychologists looking for entry-level positions, while a doctorate is required for those desiring their own practice or to produce original research.
 Additionally, each state has specific laws regarding required psychological licensing; board certification by the American Board of Professional Psychology is also necessary for a behavioral analyst.

-According to the Bureau of Labor Statistics, specialized psychologists earned a median annual salary of $64,140 in 2008.
+According to the Bureau of Labor Statistics, psychologists earned a median annual salary of $105,780 in 2020.
 Salaries of behavioral analysts will vary depending upon experience and the prestige of the institution where they are employed.